jackson-nestelroad/battler/fxlang.md

 To unleash the damage, Bide actually uses a custom version of itself that applies the stored damage to the target.
 The custom version of Bide is stored in the conditions `local_data`, which is a place where custom data can be defined for use by event callbacks.

-The benefit here is that the modified move can be written statically in the condition code, rather than dynamically inside of the event callback (pretty much every field would need to be overwritten).
+The benefit here is that the modified move can be written statically in the condition code, rather than dynamically inside the event callback (pretty much every field would need to be overwritten).
 Furthermore, this customized version of Bide can actually have its _own_ event callbacks.
 In this case, the `TryUseMove` callback fails the move if no damage would be applied.
 And by setting `no_random_target`, the move also fails if the Bide volatile condition did not have any target for the move.
 Thus, the two ways of failing the move are covered directly in the core battle engine rather than in the dynamic event callback code.

 ```json
 {